Miguel Rojas Player Props: Dodgers vs. Mets

-Miguel Rojas -- 0-for-3 in his most recent game -- will be in action for the Los Angeles Dodgers against the New York Mets, with David Peterson on the hill, on April 17 at 10:10 PM ET.
+After going 0-for-3 in his most recent game, Miguel Rojas and the Los Angeles Dodgers face the New York Mets (who will hand the ball to Tylor Megill) at 10:10 PM ET on Tuesday.

-In his previous game he had a hitless performance (0-for-3) against the Cubs.
+In his previous game he had a hitless showing (0-for-3) against the Mets.

 Miguel Rojas Game Info & Props vs. the Mets